Making the Most of Art Gallery Shows and Exhibits:

 Understanding and Working with Gallery Owners

-For example, when you show at a gallery, you get the exhibition space, a setting for your art to be on display and look as good as it possibly can for as long as the show lasts.
-The upside can be huge-- an opportunity to advance your creative ideals and inspirations into previously unexplored territory by debuting your work in a serious venue.
+* For starters, when you show at a gallery you get the exhibition space, a setting for your art to be on display and look as good as it possibly can for as long as the show lasts.
+The upside can be huge-- an opportunity to advance your career, reputation and level of exposure by exhibiting your work at a serious venue.
 That's obvious.
-What's not so obvious is that a show often comes with a mandate (or even a challenge) to create a new body of work, to complete it by a set deadline and to discipline yourself throughout the process.
-This is the exact opposite of not having any deadlines or upcoming shows to worry about, where you make art on your own terms whenever you feel like it, without time constraints, without structure and without knowing whether anyone will see the results (except maybe whoever visits your studio).
-As Lisa Chadwick of Dolby Chadwick Gallery in San Francisco says, "Getting an exhibition date gives an artist something to work towards, the finality of having to have their art ready and the knowledge that it will show in public."
-When you've got that deadline, that duty to produce, interesting things can happen with your art-- things that might not happen otherwise.
-You're forced to step up.
+What's not so obvious is that a show often comes with a mandate (or even a challenge) to create a fresh new body of work, to complete it by a set deadline and to discipline yourself throughout the process.
+This is the exact opposite of self-representation where you have no deadlines or upcoming shows to worry about, where you make art on your own terms whenever you feel like it, without time constraints, without structure and without knowing whether anyone will see the results except maybe whoever visits your studio or finds out about you online, either through your website or social media.

 There you go.
 Understand the underpinnings of the gallery system and prosper.
 The better you do, the further you get.

 Thanks to Lisa Chadwick of Dolby Chadwick Gallery in San Francisco and to Marsea Goldberg of New Image Art Gallery in Los Angeles for their assistance with this article.

 - How to Buy Art on Instagram and Facebook

 More and more people are buying more and more art online all the time, not only from artist websites or online stores, but perhaps even more so, on social media ...

 In order to collect art intelligently, you have to master two basic skills.
 The first is being able to...